civil court lawsuits

 Included in both cases will be the attorneys' contact information.

 These listings for the attorneys will be repeated at the top of subsequent court filings.
 The names of attorneys may change if one party or another substitutes a new attorney.
-A notice of a change of attorney also will be in the court file.
+In that cast a notice of a change of attorney also will be in the court file.

-An amended complaint often is filed later in a case.
+An amended complaint often is filed as a case progresses.

 An amended complaint updates the original complaint and may add or drop causes of action, or add the names of additional defendants.